 At first glance, it may seem like an odd decision to build such a massive, intricate, decorative structure out of iron — but there were some compelling reasons for doing so.
 One was that iron allowed for greater structural stability than other materials available at the time; another was that because it wasn’t as heavy as stone or concrete, it allowed for taller buildings without putting too much strain on their foundations.

 Lastly, it was also a savvy marketing decision.
-Eagerness to prove the ease of construction and durability of his wrought iron lattice to promote his construction business were perhaps the largest inspiration for this mighty metal marvel.
+Eagerness to prove the ease of construction and durability of his wrought iron lattice to promote his construction business was perhaps the largest inspiration for this mighty metal marvel.

-But beyond practical considerations, there were also cultural implications to consider when designing and constructing such an iconic structure — namely how would it be received by people around the world?
-The answer to this question came when thousands of visitors flocked to see it during its opening ceremony; not only did they marvel at its sheer size but they also admired its intricate design features (like its four crisscrossing arches).
+The answer to this question came when thousands of visitors flocked to see it during its opening ceremony; not only did they marvel at its sheer size, but they also admired its intricate design features (like its four crisscrossing arches).
 The tower was a hit, and its place was cemented in French history and culture.

 See Related: Top Paris Restaurants with a View of the Eiffel Tower